GreyRook/code-with-style/docs/review/reviewer/speed.md

 ## Why Should Code Reviews Be Fast? {#why}

-**At Google, we optimize for the speed at which a team of developers can produce a product together**, as opposed to optimizing for the speed at which an individual developer can write code.
+**At Grey Rook, we optimize for the speed at which a team of developers can produce a product together**, as opposed to optimizing for the speed at which an individual developer can write code.
 The speed of individual development is important, it's just not _as_ important as the velocity of the entire team.